BaDnja/DailyDo/README.md

   * Add new item
   * Update item
   * Delete item
-* Add task to a list, add list to a group
+* Add task to a list
+* Add list to a group

 ### Data models

 All models can be found in [src/app/shared/models](src/app/shared/models)